osaigh/StockMicroservices/README.md

 ## Description

 A project demonstrating various web technologies and techniques.
-This is a StockMicroservices application takes the Stock application and implements it with a microservice architecture.
+This StockMicroservices application takes the Stock application and implements it with a microservice architecture.
 This application is comprised of Identity Server for authentication, a React-based web client and a web-api all running on containers.
 It leverages Docker, Ocelot API Gateway, RabbitMq for messaging.

 ## List of projects